 Updated model with an impressive 500-yard range that allows trainers to correct canine behavior without an actual line of sight.

-Not suitable for dogs under 8 pounds.
+Not suitable for pets under 8 pounds.

 Training your dog has always been a topic open to controversy.
 The best way to make the right decision for you is through knowledge and experience that is tempered with personal beliefs and values.
 If utilized properly, shock collars can be effective tools that not only correct undesirable behaviors but also help keep your pet safe.
 There are three different types to choose from.